Good to know and travel safely in Sicily

 Does the word 'migrant' include 'refugees'?

 In the context of the waves of immigration that have swept through Italy in increasing numbers over the past 30 years, the term migrant has tended to progressively replace the term immigrant in common usage.
-In common usage, co-opted by the media, migrant is identified only with the most desperate person, the one who faces the transfer journey on barges, whereas, in reality, most immigration occurs across land borders and only occasionally with tragic outcomes.
+In common usage, co-opted by the media, a migrant is identified only with the most desperate person, the one who faces the transfer journey on barges, whereas, in reality, most immigration occurs across land borders and only occasionally with tragic outcomes.

 PALERMO - RECEPTION AND INTEGRATION